×

 What are typical rental prices for expats in the United States?

 "For $1000 or less you may find a nice sor small cottage.
 There are 1 and even 2 bedrooms at that price an array of problems are likely.
 My 1BR is cute and has a wonderful patio and view.
 The area is safe and quiet but the kitchen and bathroom are too small.
 It is a bargain at $1300.
 The 2BR upstairs $2300.
 Between $1500 and and $2000 your studio should be lovely but a nice 1BR at that price will require some searching.
 If you have $3000 it should not be too hard to find whatever you want.
 The only thing I can say about $10,000 is there are extravagant rentals at that price.
-Personally I'd be scared of neighbors who could afford that," said one expat living in Christiansted.
+Personally I'd be scared of neighbors who could afford that," wrote an expat living in Christiansted.

 What appliances are typically included in a rental?